Overview

 Cookware

 Non-stick cookware is the most widely recognized source of PFAS in the home.
-The coating is typically polytetrafluoroethylene (PTFE), the same chemical as Teflon.
-PTFE itself is considered relatively stable at normal cooking temperatures.
+The coating is typically polytetrafluoroethylene (PTFE).
+PTFE itself is relatively stable at normal cooking temperatures.
 The risk increases significantly above 500°F, when the coating begins to degrade and release fluorinated gases.
-Scratched or worn non-stick pans present a more direct risk — coating fragments can flake directly into food.
+Scratched or worn pans present a more direct risk — coating fragments flake directly into food.

-• Cook on low to medium heat and never pre-heat an empty non-stick pan.
+- Cook on low to medium heat.
+Never pre-heat an empty non-stick pan.

-• Avoid PFOA-free claims as a safety signal.
-PFOA-free cookware typically uses replacement PFAS compounds.
+- Avoid “PFOA-free” claims as a safety signal.
+Most use replacement PFAS compounds.

 Food Packaging

-Grease-proof food packaging was one of the largest sources of dietary PFAS exposure in the United States.
-In February 2024, the FDA confirmed that U.S. manufacturers had stopped selling PFAS-based grease-proofing agents for paper and paperboard food packaging.
-This voluntary phase-out removed a major source of dietary PFAS.
-However, it does not cover imported packaging, plastic containers, or non-paper materials.
+In February 2024, the FDA confirmed U.S. manufacturers had stopped selling PFAS-based grease-proofing agents for paper and paperboard food packaging.
+This does not cover imported packaging, plastic containers, or non-paper materials.
 Studies show that people who frequently eat microwave popcorn have measurably elevated PFAS blood levels.

-• Avoid microwave popcorn bags and make stovetop popcorn instead.
+- Avoid microwave popcorn bags.
+Make stovetop popcorn instead.

-• At least 15 states have enacted enforceable bans on PFAS in food packaging covering most direct-contact paper and plant-fiber products.
+- At least 15 states have enacted enforceable bans on PFAS in food packaging.

 Cosmetics and Personal Care

-PFAS appear in cosmetics as film-forming agents, texture enhancers, and water resistance additives.
-Long-wear foundations, waterproof mascara, lip gloss, setting sprays, and some moisturizers all use PFAS to improve durability.
-The exposure route is primarily dermal absorption, particularly through mucous membranes around the lips and eyes.
+PFAS appear in cosmetics as film-forming agents in long-wear foundations, waterproof mascara, lip gloss, and setting sprays.
+The primary exposure route is dermal absorption, particularly through mucous membranes around the lips and eyes.
 Washington State banned PFAS-containing cosmetics as of January 1, 2025.
-Illinois and Connecticut have bans effective 2026 and 2027.

-• Search your products on the EWG Skin Deep Cosmetics Database at ewg.org/skindeep.
+- Search your products on the EWG Skin Deep database at ewg.org/skindeep.

-• Look for products specifically labeled PFAS-free — not just PFOA-free.
+- Look for PFAS-free labeling, not just PFOA-free.

-• Ingredients to flag:anything with “fluoro” in the name — fluoropolymer, PTFE, polytetrafluoroethylene, perfluoro.
+- Flag any ingredient with “fluoro” in the name: fluoropolymer, PTFE, polytetrafluoroethylene, perfluoro.

 Textiles and Outdoor Apparel

-Durable water repellent (DWR) finishes on rain jackets, ski gear, and activewear historically used long-chain PFAS.
-The industry shifted to short-chain PFAS after PFOA and PFOS were phased out, but short-chain compounds carry their own persistence concerns.
-Exposure occurs through skin contact during use and through microfibers shed during washing.
+Durable water repellent (DWR) finishes on rain jackets and ski gear historically used long-chain PFAS.
+The industry shifted to short-chain alternatives after PFOA and PFOS were phased out, but short-chain compounds carry their own persistence concerns.
+Exposure occurs through skin contact and through microfibers shed during washing.

-• Look for PFC-free or PFAS-free DWR certification from bluesign, OEKO-TEX, or manufacturers using Nikwax, Grangers, or similar fluorine-free treatments.
+- Look for PFC-free or PFAS-free DWR certification from bluesign, OEKO-TEX, Nikwax, or Grangers.

 Dental Floss

-A 2019 study found that women who used Oral-B Glide dental floss had higher blood levels of PFHxS compared to women who did not.
-Glide floss is coated with PTFE to create the smooth sliding texture.
-Exposure occurs through absorption through gum tissue.
+A 2019 study found that women who used PTFE-coated floss had higher blood levels of PFHxS compared to women who did not.
+Exposure occurs through absorption through gum tissue with daily use.
 Minnesota banned PFAS in dental floss as of January 1, 2025.
 Maine and Colorado follow in 2026.

-• Avoid any floss that lists PTFE or polytetrafluoroethylene on the packaging.
+- Avoid any floss listing PTFE or polytetrafluoroethylene on the packaging.

 Product labeling around PFAS is inconsistent and often misleading.
 PFOA-free claims are the most common example of a technically true but practically meaningless statement.